The chenille plant (Acalypha) comes from the genus Acalypha part of the spurge family Euphorbiaceae like the poinsettia plant and colorful Crotons.

 Pests or Diseases Of Acalyphas

-The acalyphas are hardy plants without any major problems other than spider mites.
+The acalyphas are hardy plants without any major problems other than aphids and spider mites.

 The critters tend to love the small bushy plant and hide in the leaves.

 After an aphid infestation, the leaves may start to turn pale and fall off.

 To treat the infestation, move indoor plants outdoors and spray with a low-strength miticide.
 The stronger solutions may harm the plant.

 When using a miticide, spray the undersides of the leaves and repeat the treatment multiple times.